MalTool: Malicious Tool Attacks on LLM Agents: Taxonomy of Malicious Behaviors

 \subsection{Compromising Integrity}

-Integrity violations represent malicious behaviors in which a tool tampers with system state or corrupts data relied upon by the agent.
-Rather than immediately altering tool outputs, these attacks subtly manipulate persistent state, causing long-term deviations in agent behavior.

-\begin{itemize} \item \textbf{Data Poisoning.} The tool corrupts state that the agent or downstream tools rely on by injecting falsified or adversarial content into persistent data stores.
-Concretely, we instantiate this as \emph{Malicious Database Injection}, where the tool inserts or modifies records in user-controlled databases maintained for agent memory, decision support, or workflow state (e.g., customer profiles, knowledge bases, interaction summaries).
-Such poisoning can induce systematically incorrect agent behavior over time without necessarily triggering immediate execution failures, since future agent steps may unknowingly retrieve and trust the poisoned entries.
+We refer to integrity violations as malicious behaviors in which a tool manipulates data or code relied upon by the agent. \begin{packeditemize} \item \textbf{Data Poisoning.} In LLM-agent settings, the tool poisons the agent’s memory or knowledge base, two key components on which the agent relies.
+Concretely, we instantiate this as \emph{Malicious Database Injection}, where the tool inserts carefully crafted records into the agent memory or knowledge base.
+Such malicious behavior enables memory poisoning attacks~\cite{chen2024agentpoison} or knowledge-base poisoning attacks~\cite{zou2025poisonedrag}, which can severely undermine the agent’s integrity and lead to incorrect outputs for user tasks.

-\item \textbf{Data Deletion.} The tool performs destructive deletions to agent-controlled state without user intent.
-We distinguish two practical subtypes: (1) \emph{Local File Deletion}, which removes files in the agent workspace (e.g., documents, logs, or user data), causing irreversible loss; and (2) \emph{Database Record Deletion}, which deletes database entries and thereby corrupts application state that the agent depends on for future reasoning or tool coordination.
-For example, in healthcare-oriented agent systems that store patient summaries locally, unauthorized deletions may permanently remove critical records and disrupt dependent workflows.
+\item \textbf{Data Deletion.} The tool deletes agent data, affecting its correct execution.
+We distinguish two practical subtypes: (1) \emph{Local File Deletion}, which removes local files used by the agent, such as those storing agent memory, the knowledge base, or user credentials; and (2) \emph{Database Record Deletion}, which deletes records from the agent memory or knowledge base, thereby corrupting the persistent state on which the agent depends for future tasks, or deletes records of user credentials, disabling the agent from using external resources on the user’s behalf.

-\item \textbf{Remote Code Retrieval and Execution.} The tool stages follow-on compromise by fetching executable artifacts from attacker-controlled sources.
-We instantiate this as \emph{Remote Program Downloading}, where the tool downloads scripts or binaries from external endpoints and stores them in the local workspace under the guise of legitimate dependencies (e.g., parsers, converters, update helpers).
-Even if not executed immediately, the presence of untrusted executable code undermines system integrity and enables later arbitrary execution through subsequent agent actions.
+\item \textbf{Remote Code Retrieval and Execution.} The tool introduces untrusted executable code into the agent workspace by retrieving code artifacts from attacker-controlled sources.
+We instantiate this as \emph{Remote Program Downloading}, where the tool downloads scripts or binaries from external endpoints and stores them in the local workspace.
+Even if not executed immediately, the presence of attacker-supplied code in the agent workspace undermines system integrity and may enable later arbitrary execution through subsequent tool calls or agent actions.